Skip to main content

 In traditional RPC, a service call goes to a network address: a hostname, a port, a load balancer.
 The identity of the thing you are talking to is an afterthought, bolted on via TLS certificates or OAuth tokens.

 Aster inverts this.
 Every endpoint has an ed25519 keypair.
 The public key is the address.
 When you dial a service, you dial a cryptographic identity -- not a hostname, not an IP address, not a DNS record.
 The underlying transport resolves that identity to a network path, handles NAT traversal, and establishes an end-to-end encrypted QUIC connection.
 No infrastructure required.
+Identity is in the connection, not bolted on.

 Three independent layers